Documentation

 Step 4 - Finishing the A/B test

-If your test has already reached the time frame you've manually set for it, or if you have already detected a winner during Step 3, run the following command in Master to finish the test.
+If your test has already reached the time frame you have manually set for it, or if you have already detected a winner during Step 3, run the following command in master to finish the test.

 vtex workspace abtest finish